 Result

 The new position has been saved and the value in field Code has been generated automatically.
 This first position can be used as starting point for creating other positions using the position organization chart.

+In addition, an employee can already be hired on this position.

+Note

-In addition, an employee can already be hired on this position, as described in test script of scope item Add New Employee / Rehire (FJ0).
+In case the Core content in your SAP SuccessFactors Employee Central instance has been deployed with the SAP Best Practices, you can refer to test script of scope item Add New Employee / Rehire (FJ0) for this.

+In case employees already exist in the SAP SuccessFactors Employee Central instance at the point in time when Position Management is implemented, these employees can be assigned to the newly created position as appropriate.
+This is sketched in the Appendix of this document.

 Recommendation